wentasah/novaboot/README.md

 - --remote-expect=_string_

-    Wait for reception of _string_ after establishing the the remote connection before continuing.
+    Wait for reception of _string_ after establishing the remote connection.

+- --remote-expect-silent=_string_

+    The same as **--remote-expect** except that the remote output is not echoed to stdout while waiting for the _string_.
+Everything after the matched string is printed to stdout, so you may want to include line end characters in the _string_ as well.

 ## File deployment phase